15 University Graduate CV Examples [& Templates]

 Work briefcase

-Emphasise your experience with relevant skills
+Showcase your experience with relevant skills

 You’re a recent graduate, and nobody expects you to have much direct work experience in the industry you want to work in.
-In that case, turn to your placements, academic projects, and volunteer activities to show employers what you can do.
-As you do so, generate bullet points highlighting the skills you gained that can be useful in a real work setting.
+In that case, turn to your work placements, academic projects, and volunteer activities to show employers what you can do.
+As you do so, generate bullet points highlighting the skills you gained that can be useful in a real work environment.

 For anything that is not direct work experience, only include examples directly related to the position you’re applying for.